OnceWasBiLLa/BillaLink/docs/wavelink.rst

 .. py:exception:: InvalidLavalinkVersion

-    Exception raised when you try to use wavelink 2 with a Lavalink version under 3.7.
+    Exception raised when you try to use BillaLink 2 with a Lavalink version under 3.7.

 .. py:exception:: InvalidLavalinkResponse

-    Exception raised when wavelink receives an invalid response from Lavalink.
+    Exception raised when BillaLink receives an invalid response from Lavalink.

     status: :class:`int` | :class:`None`
         The status code.
 Could be :class:`None`.